 - A “Fuel Credit” is a statement credit accrued on fuel purchases that can be applied to future fuel purchases made using your card account.

-- If you make $300 in monthly qualifying purchases, you earn 10 cent per gallon in Fuel Credits
+- If you make $300 in monthly qualifying purchases, you earn 10 cents per gallon in Fuel Credits

-- If you make $1,000 in monthly qualifying purchases, you earn 20¢ per gallon in Fuel Credits
+- If you make $1,000 in monthly qualifying purchases, you earn 20 cents per gallon in Fuel Credits

-- You make $1,000 in purchases to receive the 20 cent/gallons fuel credits.
+- You make the $1,000 in purchases in a month required to receive the 20 cent/gallons fuel credits.
+Keep in mind, this is not $1,000 spent on just gas, but on NET purchases made with the card.

 - 20 gallons X $0.20 = $4

 If I’m going to apply for a gas credit card, I expect to get more than that, don’t you?
 Especially considering the fact that this credit card will restrict where I can buy gas (only at their stations).
-If it’s that low, then what’s the point of getting it?!
+Let’s look at this another way: Your purchases earn you no rewards until you reach the required thresholds — which re-set every month.
+Why put up with that when there are a slew of other cards on the market that get you a little something back on every purchase, starting day one?

 What category do you fall under?